nlnzcollservices/harvester_manager/README.md

 OR
 Column M (Collected) is set to `Y` AND column J (Recurring) is set to `Y`

-The '?' indicator was used by techncial operators when they couldn't harvest an item that had been set to 'Y'.
+The '?' indicator was used by technical operators when they couldn't harvest an item that had been set to 'Y'.
 It typically meant the human collector needed to check the URL.

 - [ ] !todo - some of the logic here is iffy in the codebase.
 The notion of 'recurring' is not well handled at the moment.

-#### Choice two - atttempt harvest
+#### Choice two - attempt harvest

 If none of the conditions for do nothing are met, the tool then checks to see if it knows how to collect that particular content type.
 It does this by comparing the value found in column D (Content type) and the items listed in the file called `my_content_types.txt`